June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 of these cars.
 They literally go from a dead stop to 325 mph in 1/4 of a mile as 6 foot flames shoot out of both sides.
 Standing behind these cars when they

 propel themselves down the track leaves you in awe, and your face and body covered in rubber that is flying off of the track and the tires.
-It doesn't hurt, in fact
+It doesn't hurt, in

-were in.
+since both teams were in.
 It seems that everywhere we go the big black rain clouds follow.
 We have had rain at every single race so far this year.
-Some not as bad as others and
+Some not as

-some only in the evenings after the races were ended, but enough to have to dry the track before the races began the following day.
-Luckily drying the track is
+bad as others and some only in the evenings after the races were ended, but enough to have to dry the track before the races began the following day.

-not in our job description.
+Luckily drying the track is not in our job description.
 Thank God for the Safety Safari.
-They are the guys and gals that keep the track in good shape, clean it up after an explosion and
+They are the guys and gals that keep the track in good shape, clean it

-keep it safe and dry for all the drivers in each class.
+up after an explosion and keep it safe and dry for all the drivers in each class.
 We are now off to beautiful Chicago.
 Let's hope the rain doesn't follow us there!

 Bradley's faceless victims